HebiRobotics/hebi-hrdf/FORMAT.md

 Note that any attributes on the "robot" element in the included are ignored.
 A compliant parser should generate and error if the file cannot be found.

 **Required Attributes:**
 - `path` (string) Path to the HRDF file to be included.
 A forward slash should be used as a file separation character.
 Absolute paths begin with "/", while relative paths do not.
 The double dot ".." pattern moves up a directory.

+Note: relative paths are relative to the location of the current HRDF being parsed.
+A relative path within an hierarchical include chain is dependent on the file with that particular include tag, not the root file in the chain.

 **Examples:**